Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/final/programming report/Lucy.md

 ## Next Steps

-The current product that we have is useable, but there are several improvements to be made relating to sleep mode.
+The current product that we have is useable, but there are several improvements to be made which are listed below.

+In relation to sleep mode:

 - Add another button to the PCB to enable user triggered interrupts
   - Set up second button as interrupt (using [Button Wakeup Code](../../code/8_Button_Wakeup.c))
   - Sleep mode can then be triggered indefinitely without relying on periodic wakeup

+Some additional areas for improvement that are not essential, but would be good to implement:

 - Finalise solar cutoff voltage testing in Ethiopian sun
 - Test USB port for phone charging

-Additional cost reduction extras can include replacing the three red, orange and green LEDs with the single RGB programmable LED.
+Additional cost reduction extras:
+- Replacing the three red, orange and green LEDs with the single RGB programmable LED.
 - The [code for lighting up the RGB LED](../../code/RGBLED/main.c) can be further modified
         - We modified the code to include the correct pins but ran out of time to change it's colour
         - This code is a good starting point for using the WS2812 library on the CH32V003F4P6
-- The header files included in the [RGB LED folder](../../code/RGBLED) must also be included in the User folder in MounRiver Studio for the main file to run

 ## References